autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## node
 A participant running the Autonity Go Client software and able to connect to an Autonity network.
 See [peer](/glossary/#peer) [mesh network](/glossary/#mesh-network), [peer-to-peer network](/glossary/#peer-to-peer-network-p2p).

+## oracle network
+The network of validator-operated oracles that submits price data frm external data providers for on-chain aggregation to compute median price data for [currency pairs](/glossary/#currency-pair) provided by an Autonity network.

+Median price data is computed by protocol in [voting rounds](/glossary/#voting-round).

 ## participant
 A [peer](/glossary/#peer) [node](/glossary/#node) that is currently connected to other nodes in an Autonity network.